daattali/beautiful-jekyll/resources_pages/install_ds_stack_windows.md

 ## Make

 Later in the program, we will be using `make` to automate our analysis scripts.
 [Download `make` from this URL](https://downloads.sourceforge.net/project/ezwinports/make-4.3-without-guile-w32-bin.zip).
-Click on the downloaded zip-file to open it in the File Explorer, click the "Extract" tab and the button in the header that says "Extract all" and accept the default extraction location.
+Click on the downloaded zip-file to open it in the File Explorer, click the "Extract" tab and the button in the header that says "Extract all" and extract to `C:\Users\YOUR_USERNAME\` (substituting in your actual username instead of `YOUR_USERNAME`).

 Next we need to add the `bin` folder in this extraction location to our PATH so that we can use `make` from the terminal (like we did with R earlier).
 Open the bash configuration file with VS Code by pasting this into a terminal: